 In filling an actual or expected vacancy, LHC must offer the dwelling unit to an applicant in the appropriate sequence.
-Applicants must have the ability to pay the security deposit and 1st month's rent immediately upon a unit offer or LHC may go to the next household in sequential order .
+Applicants must have the ability to pay the security deposit and provide utility transfer confirmation immediately upon a unit offer within 24 hours of offer acceptance or LHC may go to the next household in sequential order .
+Chronically homeless households must be offered units in sequential order in accordance with the highest Service Prioritization Decision Assistance Tool (SPDAT) score on the Housing Assessment and Resource Agency (HARA) waitlist.
 LHC will offer the unit until it is accepted.
 This section describes the PHA's policies with regard to the number of unit offers made to applicants selected from the waiting list.
 This section also describes LHC's policies for offering units with accessibility features.